DaniG-code/collection_Python/README.md

-# collection_Python
+# mini projects
-a collection of small Python projects
+some of the mini projects made during school courses